centre-for-humanities-computing/danish-foundation-models/docs/datasheets/danews.md

 Instances of the dataset are Danish articles derived from Danish tabloids or news media.

-**How many instances are there in total (of each type, if appropriate)?**

-There are 25,874,862 documents in the unfiltered dataset, with 24,826,047 (96%) remaining after filtering.

 **Does the dataset contain all possible instances or is it a sample (not necessarily random) of instances from a larger set?**